-- Place the butter and chocolate in a bowl over a pan simmering water but don’t let the water touch the bottom of the bowl.
+- Preheat the oven to 160ºC fan 170ºC conventional.
+Place the butter and chocolate in a bowl over a pan simmering water but don’t let the water touch the bottom of the bowl.
 Let the butter and chocolate melt and mix well.

 - In a separate medium bowl using an electric hand whisk set to high whisk the sugar and eggs until very light, thick and fluffy.

 - Pour the melted chocolate and butter mixture into the bowl with the eggs and sugar and whisk well.
 Add in the cocoa, plain flour baking powder, and salt.
 Mix well.